kchinzei/ESP8266-AS7265-Server/README.md

 ![AS7265x](https://cdn.sparkfun.com/r/500-500/assets/parts/1/3/3/9/3/15050-SparkFun_Triad_Spectroscopy_Sensor_-_AS7265x__Qwiic_-01.jpg "Overview of AS7265x")

-My personal interest is using AS7265x to measure the chromaticity of LEDs to use in my [kch-rgbw-lib](https://github.com/kchinzei/kch-rgbw-lib) to accurately calculate composite LED colors.
+My personal interest is to use AS7265x to measure the chromaticity of LEDs to use in my [kch-rgbw-lib](https://github.com/kchinzei/kch-rgbw-lib) to accurately calculate composite LED colors.
+That's why the chart is in very dark mode.

 ## Requirements

-- ESP8266 2GB flash or more.
+- ESP8266 2MB flash or more.
 - [SparkFun Triad Spectroscopy Sensor - AS7265x](https://www.sparkfun.com/products/15050)
 - [AS7265x Arduino Library](https://github.com/sparkfun/SparkFun_AS7265x_Arduino_Library)
 - [Arduino core for ESP8266 WiFi chip](https://github.com/esp8266/Arduino)